abrahamVado/DriftPursuit/README.md

 - `GET /api/stats` — JSON statistics about broadcast totals and active clients.
 - `GET /api/controls` — metadata describing available in-game controls.

+Structured JSON logs are emitted to a rotating file (default `broker.log`) and include a `trace_id` field.
+See [docs/tracing.md](docs/tracing.md) for guidance on propagating the `X-Trace-ID` header across bots and web clients.

 ## Development

 Run the unit tests to validate protocol handling and configuration parsing: